ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 ### Game Modes and Scoring Format

-- The tournament shall host the following game modes: osu!standard, osu!catch, osu!mania 4K, and osu!mania 7K.
-In addition, the tournament shall use **Score v2** as its scoring format.
+- The tournament will host the following game modes: osu!standard, osu!catch, osu!mania 4K, and osu!mania 7K.
+In addition, the tournament will use **Score v2** as its scoring format.
 This requires players to play on the following osu!
 Builds: Stable (Latest), Beta, and Cutting Edge.

 ### Tournament Formats